The following accounting procedures are necessary for local accountability in the reconciliation of federal and state funds.

 (c) The local area shall make any allowable changes that arise after the five-day review period to open grants in the current quarter.

 (1) ODJFS notifies the local area when the quarter reconciliation process is completed.
 The local area shall review reports for accuracy and immediately notify ODJFS of any discrepancies.

 (2) State funded allocations and federally funded subgrants are reconciled at the end of their period of availability.
 The period of availability includes the funding period and the liquidation period.

 (3) ODJFS may make adjustments as necessary to fully reconcile federal grants and/or state allocations that are being closed.

 (a) If reported expenditures and adjustments in all funding sources being closed exceeds cash drawn in all funding sources being closed, ODJFS may issue additional funds on closed grants.

 (b) If the total of reported expenditures and adjustments in all funding sources being closed is less than cash drawn in all funding sources being closed, ODJFS may adjust draws in open available grants.

-(C) The local area shall retain financial, programmatic, statistical, recipient records, and supporting documents in accordance with the records retention requirements outlined in rule 5101:9-9-21 of the Administrative Code.
-This documentation may be subject to inspection, monitoring, and audit by ODJFS and the Ohio auditor of state.
+(C) The local area shall retain financial, programmatic, statistical, recipient records, and supporting documents as described in rule 5101:9-9-21 of the Administrative Code.
+This documentation may be subject to inspection, monitoring, and audit .